cloudprismedu/course-details/03-DevOps-Engineer.md

 -   Highly qualified & expert Certified Trainers with vast experience
 -   Enrich with Industry best practices and case studies and present trends

+## **What will students learn in **DevOps Engineer** course?**

+-   Culture, Methodology and Improtance of DevOps
+-   Continuous Integration/Continuous deployment Strategies
+-   Deploy underlying infrastructure components to run MicroServices.
+-   Learn how to keep an eye on your deployments with proactive monitoing and alerting.

+## **Career Benefits:**

+-   Multiple Opportunities in the profession
+-   Continuously evolving practice
+-   Future proof your career
+-   Endless possibilities to learn and develop
+-   Make a real business impact
+-   Flexibility and enhanced benefits
+-   Better Job Opportunities.

+## **Enroll today to reserve your desk in Cloud Computing World.**

 ## **Tools Covered:**

 -   Linux Administration